 And when it comes to drooling, slobbering, and snoring, the St. Bernard holds the top spot.

-The Great Dane was originally developed to be a hunting dog.
-But it is also remarkably sensitive and gentle – qualities not generally associated with a hunting dog.
+Great Danes were originally developed to be hunting dogs.
+But they can also remarkably sensitive and gentle – qualities not generally associated with a hunting dog.

 There’s no way around it though.
 The affectionate and charming Great Dane is sweet and playful and loves to be around its family.
 This makes it well suited to be a therapy dog as well.